 How to make it (with photos)

-Ingredients Notes + Substitutions
+Ingredient Notes + Substitutions

 The best coffee for Cold Brew

-My personal favorite everyday brand to use for cold brew coffee is Gevalia House Blend medium roast coffee because of it's full bodied with balanced flavor.
+My personal favorite everyday brand to use for cold brew coffee is Gevalia House Blend medium roast coffee because of its full bodied with balanced flavor.

 The best grind size for cold brew

-A medium coarse grind is the best for cold brew coffee because it is easy to filter and releases caffeine and flavor more slowly than a fine grind.
+A medium coarse grind is best for cold brew coffee because it is easy to filter and releases caffeine and flavor more slowly than a fine grind.
 A medium grind will also work, but you will have a higher caffeine concentration.

 Is filtered water better for making coffee?